brand logo

 Your screen is too small to display the code.

-Once we have all the data, we apply a few filters.
-We ignore videos that are less than 30 seconds long, have fewer than 500 views, or aren't in English.
-We also make sure they are in YouTube's "Science & Technology" or "Education" categories.
-After filtering, we have a clean list of videos ready for ranking, stored in a JSON file.
-Here is what one video's data looks like:
+We apply a few filters to the raw data.
+We ignore videos that are less than 30 seconds long, have fewer than 500 views, or are not in English.
+We also verify they are categorized under "Science & Technology" or "Education".
+The filtered list is stored in a JSON file.
+Here is an example payload:

 "ChannelName": "Fireship",